 Tip 2: Learn suite-wide shortcuts

 One of the greatest advantages to Microsoft Office is how consistent the user experience is across the various apps.
-This means that most keyboard shortcuts work the same way in Word, Excel, and PowerPoint.
+This means that most keyboard shortcuts work the same way in Word (opens in new tab), Excel (opens in new tab), and PowerPoint (opens in new tab).
 Learning these commands can greatly speed up productivity.
 Ctrl + S (⌘S) to Save, Ctrl + P (⌘P) to Print, and even more obscure commands like Ctrl + D (⌘D) for the Font dialogue work across the suite.

 A great productivity tip is to provide a list of common shortcuts to employees, who can reference it as needed until it becomes second nature.